Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 test02;20100;OPC-UA;10.10.10.0;10.10.10.255;255.255.255.0
 ```

-//comment about the accessProfileId and how its being fixed
+_Currently working to remove the need for an accessProfileId field_

 ## Future stuff